chris-greening/chris-greening-blog/posts/Performing multiple joins in R using dplyr and purrr/README.md

 ## Understanding the reduce operation

+If you understood the previous approach, then we're already well on our way to understanding how to use the reduce operation!

-## Leveraging the reduce operation to join multiple datasets
+## Leveraging purrr::reduce to join multiple datasets

 ## Conclusion